A Visit to Iceland: South Coast + Golden Circle

 (Get it?
 This is the geology section.
 Oh boy.)
 Now is when I limit myself to photos and anecdotes so as not to butcher too many verifiable facts.
 As you probably know, from, like, real life or TV or because you were trying to fly somewhere from Europe in 2010 or 2014, Iceland is volcano central.
 There are 30 active volcanic systems on an island approximately the size of Virginia.
 All this geologic tumult is due to the fact that Iceland sits on the mid-Atlantic ridge, which is where the North American tectonic plate meets the Eurasian tectonic plate.
 The plates are separating at about two centimeters per year, and although this activity occurs primarily underwater, there are spots on land where you can see the gap.
 I MEAN.
 Right?

-Here are a couple of photos that make it look like things get a little intense when the plates separate.
-Which, let’s be honest, they prolly do.
+Up above there is a photo that makes it look like things get a little intense when the plates separate.
+Which, let's be honest, they prolly do.

 But then, oh hey, here's a photo that makes the earth prying itself apart seem positively majestic.
 Which I guess it also is.
 This is a little bit of the Silfra fissure in Thingvellir National Park, and I hear it's the only place in the world where you can snorkel between tectonic plates.